aldourtusuastegui/Android-Interview-Questions/README.md

 ### What is the difference between val and const?
 Both are immutable, but the value of `const` must be known at compile time, whereas the value of `val`can also be assigned at runtime.<br>
 A constant can only be initialized as a `String` or with a primitive value.
 Constants must be in a companion object or declared as a top-level property.

+### What is a companion object?
+It is the way Kotlin handles statics.
+They have to be declared within a class.
+The class can access the members of the companion object, and it can implement interfaces. it is not necessary to instantiate a class to access the companion object.

+### What is the difference between == and ===?
+== is used to compare the values stored in variables, and === is used to check if the references of the variables are equal or not.
+However, in the case of primitive types, === also checks the value, not just the reference.

+### What are lazy and lateinit?
+They are two ways to initialize variables until they are needed.
+Both are used to improve performance and reduce memory usage when you have variables that do not to be initialized immediately.